-There are different ways of passing the food on to end recipients, which depends on what kind of food rescue operation you partner with.
+There are different ways of passing the food on to end recipients, which depends on what kind of food rescue operation you would like to run.

 There are a variety of operating models across the food rescue sector, and this can impact exactly how the organisation is run and the processes they follow.